rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 ## Background - Preliminaries of Ontology Development: Some Conceptual and Ontological Distinctions

-If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+If you find value in my work, [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

 ### Semantic / Terminological / Knowledge Organization Systems
-The following are some types of semantic/terminological/knowledge systems (or resources), using the descriptions from [this presentation on Slideshare, slide 5](https://www.slideshare.net/skhan/ontology-dev?qid=8e6605c2-e7c7-4e76-b5d3-1d817b9e299b&v=&b=&from_search=4).
+The following are some types of semantic/terminological/knowledge systems (or resources), using the descriptions from [slide 5 of this Slideshare presentation](https://www.slideshare.net/skhan/ontology-dev?qid=8e6605c2-e7c7-4e76-b5d3-1d817b9e299b&v=&b=&from_search=4).
 CAVEAT: there are different descriptions of these systems.
 E.g., some do not consider ontologies to be controlled vocabularies.
-These semantic/terminological systems are sometimes called 'knolwedge organization systems' (however from an analytical perspective that name is problematic because it is unclear if knowledge or other things are being organized).
-Each has purposes and applications that may overlap.
-Some may be more structured than others.
-Some may be developed more semantically and logically expressive than others.
-Some may be developed more complex than others (some may have the capability to be more complex than others).
+NOTE: These systems are sometimes called 'knolwedge organization systems'.
+However--from an analytical perspective--that name is problematic because more than knowledge can be captured, and defining 'knowledge' is contentious.
+Each system has purposes and applications that may overlap with others.
+Some may be more structured, complex, or expressive than others.

 - **Controlled Vocabulary** = an organized set of term used to catalog and index content
 - **Classification** = a controlled vocabulary whose terps are grouped